thinker89/docs_hub/project_market_mood/docs/privacy_policy_en.md

 - Network communication is used only to retrieve this data.
 No personal user information is collected or stored.

 ## 4. Sharing of Data
-- We do not sell, share, or provide personal data to third parties.
+- This app does not collect any personal information from users.
+Accordingly, it is not sold, shared, or provided to any third parties.

 ## 5. Retention and Deletion
 - Since no personal data is collected, there are no retention or deletion procedures.

 ## 6. Security
-- Although we do not collect personal information, any minimal technical data (e.g., error logs) that may arise during service operation is handled securely.
+- This app does not directly collect, store, or process any personal information.
+- However, certain technical data may be automatically collected through basic analytics or crash reporting features provided by the App Store, Google Play Store, or the operating system (OS).
+Such technical data does not include personally identifiable information and is managed by the OS and platform providers.
+We may review automatically collected technical data for the purpose of improving service quality and resolving errors.

 ## 7. Changes
 - This Policy may be updated as needed.
 Updates will be posted in the app or on the website and become effective immediately.